ucluster/ucluster/README.md

             Object configuration();
         }

-Step 2: `String type()`: provide unique identifier of the validator
+Step 2: `String recordGroup()`: provide unique identifier of the validator

 Step 3: `boolean isAbout(Point point)`: checks which lifecycle step this concerns are cares about